 In the preparation of these interim financial statements, the Directors have made an assessment of the Group's ability to continue as a going concern.
-At 31 March 2022, the Group had net current liabilities of \$429.6 million, cash balances of \$178.5 million and long-term liabilities of \$776.4 million, including \$600 million in respect of long-term notes.
-Trading in the first quarter of 2022 has been positively impacted by higher commodity prices driven by geopolitical events.
-Notwithstanding the current higher commodity prices, the Group closely monitors and manages its liquidity risk by producing regular cash flow forecasts to ensure it has sufficient funds to meet forecast cash requirements.
+As at 31 March 2023, the Group had net current liabilities of \$77.3 million, cash and cash equivalents balances of \$115.2 million and long-term liabilities of \$818.1 million, including \$600.0 million in respect of long-term notes.
 The cash flow forecasts model different scenarios including, but not limited to, changes in commodity prices and production rates.
-The going concern assessment included consideration of a severe but plausible downside scenario that modelled a reduction in future production rates and a shock to global oil prices followed by a period of sustained lower prices.
-The cash flow forecasts extend beyond a period of 12 months from the date of signing these interim financial statements.
+The going concern assessment included consideration of a severe but plausible downside scenario that modelled a reduction in future production rates and a severe shock to global oil prices followed by a period of sustained lower prices.
+The cash flow forecasts extend beyond a period of 12 months from the date of signing these interim financial statements and the Group forecasts liquidity headroom in both the base case and downside case models.
 The Directors concluded that the Group has sufficient means to continue as a going concern.